Third buyer interested in Alcoa Sardinia smelter

 Ippolito said funding for the operation would come in part from carbon emission certificates.
 "By using renewable energy the plant will not need to buy carbon credits to offset its polluting effect and indeed will be able to sell the credits it has on the market."

-Ippolito also said Kite Gen had asked the government to apply for EU funds of 1.3 billion euros (1 billion pounds) available for innovative projects.
+Ippolito also said Kite Gen had asked the government to apply for EU funds of 1.3 billion euros ($1.7 billion) available for innovative projects.

 Alcoa's factory supports about 1,500 jobs in Sardinia.
 Its closure would be a heavy blow for the Mediterranean island which has a 15 percent unemployment rate, well above the national average.